WaterAid: Fundraising

 WaterAid has been associated with the Glastonbury Festival since 1994.
 In 2006 the festival's founder Michael Eavis and his daughter Emily visited WaterAid's work in Mozambique and by 2007 130 WaterAid volunteers helped at the festival.
 In 2011, there were around 200 WaterAid volunteers present..
 In 2016, by which time there were over 500 WaterAid volunteers at Glastonbury, the charity introduced Talking Toilets which gave out information voiced by celebrities such as Cerys Matthews and Brian Blessed.

 Among WaterAid's many fundraising events is 'Coast Along for WaterAid', a sponsored walk along sections of the South West Coast Path, which took place annually between 2005 and 2012.
 In 2010 the then UK Prime Minister, Gordon Brown took part.

 In 2012, WaterAid partnered with Waterlogic to help raise funds for the poorest communities in the world, to provide them with clean and sanitary water.
 Waterlogic's Firewall technology purifies water and destroys harmful bacteria.
 Waterlogic pledged US$225,000 to WaterAid over 3 years.

 Fundraising events and initiatives in 2013 included The WaterAid200 Mountain Challenge as well as various running, cycling and other sporting challenges as well as Street fundraising.

-Its twice-yearly magazine is called 'Oasis' and includes news and features on planned and completed projects.
-WaterAid is a founding member of the End Water Poverty campaign calling for water and sanitation for all.

-WaterAid America's office runs several fundraising campaigns, notably the COVID-19 Response and No Water on the Frontlines, an appeal for essential workers around the world.
+WaterAid is working with Team Water to launch a fundraiser for clean drinking water.
+The campaign goal is to raise $40,000,000 to provide 2,000,000 people with clean water.
+In 2025, Team Water reached its goal of $40 million USD to give 2 million people around the world access to clean and safe drinking water.

 The organization also receives direct funding from a variety of corporations, non-profit organizations, and academic institutions.
-Notable donors include the Bill & Melinda Gates Foundation, Boeing, Conrad N. Hilton Foundation, Google, Mercy Corps, New Venture Fund, PepsiCo, Pfizer, USAID, and the World Bank Group.
+Notable donors include the Bill & Melinda Gates Foundation, Boeing, Conrad N. Hilton Foundation, Google, Mercy Corps, New Venture Fund, PepsiCo, Pfizer and the World Bank Group.

 Activities

 WaterAid works in partnership with local organisations in 34 countries in Africa, Asia, Central America and the Pacific region to help poor communities establish sustainable water supplies and toilets, close to home, and to promote safe hygiene practices.
 It also works to influence government water and sanitation policies to serve the interests of vulnerable people and to ensure water and sanitation are prioritised in poverty reduction plans.
-As a matter of policy, WaterAid supports public ownership and control of water supplies, but does not take a particular view regarding public, community or private participation in service provision.
+As a matter of policy, WaterAid supports public ownership and control of water supplies but does not take a particular view regarding public, community or private participation in service provision.

 COVID-19 response

-WaterAid provided support in the following countries: Bangladesh, Cambodia, Colombia, Eswatini, Ethiopia, Ghana, India, Madagascar, Malawi, Myanmar, Mali, Nepal, Nigeria, Pakistan, South Africa, Timor-Leste, Uganda and Zambia.
+In collaboration with Unilever, the Hygiene and Behavior Change Coalition (HBCC) extended its efforts to combat the Omicron and other COVID-19 variants.
+It maintained a steadfast commitment to implementing hygiene behavior change initiatives and promoting confidence in the COVID-19 vaccine.

+During Phase 1 of the project, six countries, namely Ethiopia, Ghana, Nepal, Pakistan, Tanzania, and Zambia, were chosen to receive mass handwashing facilities and hygiene essentials, benefitting a total of 152 million people.
+In Phase 2, Nigeria was designated for its prior involvement in promoting hygiene behavior change concerning COVID-19, supported by the Heineken Africa Foundation.